backprop/php/README.md

 | HR          | Frank   |
 | HR          | Heather |

 You might want to use this query to output a header for each department, then list the users in each department in a bulleted list.
 Absent some other framework that "does it for you," this isn't completely trivial to do in plain PHP code.
-While you could write code to keep track of when each column changes value, and then remembering to close previous markup/start new markup as it does, it becomes tedious to manage as the number of columns grows.
+While you could write code to keep track of when each column changes value, and then remember to close previous markup/start new markup as it does, it becomes tedious to manage as the number of columns grows.

 This method will convert your two-dimenstional array into a nested array to make it easier to traverse by columns.
 This is similar to how the CFML &lt;cfoutput&gt; "group" option works.